HenReeco/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a fourth year Ph.D.
-Candidate conducting main research on smart grids and development of machine learning techniques for power conservation.
-I also conduct research on reinforcement learning-based computing offloading in fog computing.
-And I provide CS expertise on animal health care prevention.
-I supervise undergraduate research for students in CPSlab.
+Candidate conducting research on smart grids and development of machine learning techniques for power conservation.
+I provide data analysis expertise on animal health care prevention along with the development of ad-hoc algorithms.
+Additionally, I supervise undergraduate research for students in CPSlab.
+I aim to build a resume that allows me to pursue a career in academia.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.